forstream-labs/forstream-configs/server/readme.md

 #### Creating Administrator and User ####

-1. Edit default.conf and disable authorization
-2. Execute the following commands to create users.
-Don't forget to replace <password> by user password.
+Execute the following commands replacing <password> by users passwords, respectively.
 ````
 > use admin
 > db.createUser({